-9 Best Mood Board Apps You Need To Know About 2023
+10 Best Mood Board Apps You Need To Know About 2025

 This post contains links to affiliate websites and receives an affiliate commission for any purchases made by you using these links.
 I appreciate your support!

-If you’ve been around the blog a while you’ll know that planning is one things I go on about for any room design.
-And the best tool you can use is a mood board.
-It’s fun, it’s creative and helps you get a good idea of what you want to create before rushing in and buying things left, right and centre.
-And no you don’t have to be an expert designer to a create a mood board.
+It’s fun, it’s creative, and helps you get a good idea of what you want to create before rushing in and buying things left, right, and centre.
+And no you don’t have to be an expert designer to create a mood board.

-Pinterest
+1. Pinterest

 Pinterest Mood Board Home Feed

 I love Pinterest!
-It’s the best place to collect lots of different ideas and save them to one place.
+It’s the best place to collect lots of different ideas and save them in one place.
 For home interiors they have the try on home feature which is a great tool.
-Plus you can add notes to individual pins and collective boards.
-And for those reasons it’s on the list even though technically I wouldn’t call it a mood board app.

-In fact I think they missed a trick here!
+In fact, I think they missed a trick here!
 But in terms of putting together simple ideas together in a digital space, Pinterest is still one of the best apps out there.
 You can add notes to the pins that you’ve saved as well.

 If you haven’t already got a Pinterest account it is free to sign up.
+You can follow my account here.

-Canva
+2. Canva

 Canva Mood Board Templates Home Page

 You can sign up with your email address for the free version of Canva.
 Or the pro version is $10.99 a month.
 The pro version also comes with a brand kit which is super helpful.
-As you can save your colours, fonts and logos all to one place.
+As you can save your colours, fonts and logos all in one place.

 PicMonkey

-PicMonkey is another beginner friendly app for creating lovely layouts for design or social.
-It has a similar tools to Canva, with a one click background remover.
-Which is one the most useful things to have when it comes to creating your own mood board.
+It has similar tools to Canva, with a one-click background remover.
+Which is one of the most useful things to have when it comes to creating your mood board.
 Again like Canva, PicMonkey does offer lots of different templates you can try.

-Evernote
+5. Evernote

 Evernote Best Mood Board Apps

-Adding in a few images and grouping them together with your notes and there you have your mood board!
+Adding in a few images and grouping them with your notes and there you have your mood board!

-Best Mood Board Apps For Interior design
+Best Mood Board Apps For Interior Design

 Adobe Suite

 There’s so much to cover with these two apps.
 I still learn new things every time I use them!
-There are Adobe courses you can take to really push your skills further.
+There are Adobe courses you can take to push your skills further.

 With Adobe Suite you can do a free trial first.
-You can pick an individual app or choose the whole graphic suite both at a monthly fee.
+You can pick an individual app or choose the whole graphic suite at a monthly fee.
 Once you pay for the apps you can have them on your phone and desktop.

-Milanote
+9. Milanote

 Milanote Mood board

-If you’re collaborating with a client or your team, Milanote is ideal for sharing, organizing and managing your creative ideas.
-You can create bullet lists, notes and direct links to your home decor and furniture.
+If you’re collaborating with a client or your team, Milanote is ideal for sharing, organizing, and managing your creative ideas.
+You can create bullet lists, notes, and direct links to your home decor and furniture.

 Morpholio

-If you’re thinking about a career in interior design or architecture, the Morpholio is a great app to start practicing on.
+If you’re thinking about a career in interior design or architecture, Morpholio is a great app to start practicing on.
 A lot of big design companies use this app for presentations and drawing work.

-With the Morpholio Board you can connect your Pinterest account inside their app.
-Quick and easy for direct access to your saved ideas.
 If you’ve saved furniture pins you can easily remove the background and add it to your mood board.
-Which is great if you want to create a mood board interior and lay out the pieces as you’d expect to see in a room.
+This is great if you want to create a mood board interior and lay out the pieces as you’d expect to see in a room.

 When pinning furniture pieces Morpholio also has a spreadsheet section.
 It automatically saves the pieces you’ve used in an itemized format.
 It also saves all the links to all the pieces you’ve saved.
 So helpful!

 That rounds up the best mood board apps.
 There’s a tutorial post on how to make your mood board on Canva.
-And if there are any other apps you have tried which you feel should be added let me know!
+And if there are any other apps you have tried that you feel should be added let me know!

 Chloe